google/copybara/docs/reference.md

 Name | Type | Description
 ---- | ---- | -----------
+<span style="white-space: nowrap;">`--allowed-git-push-options`</span> | *list* | This is a flag used to allowlist push options sent to git servers.
+E.g. copybara copy.bara.sky --git-push-option="foo,bar" would make copybara validate push so that the only push options (if there are any) used are 'foo' and 'bar'.
+If this flag is unset, it will skip push options validation.
+Set to "" to allow no push options.
 <span style="white-space: nowrap;">`--experiment-checkout-affected-files`</span> | *boolean* | If set, copybara will only checkout affected files at git origin.
 Note that this is experimental.
 <span style="white-space: nowrap;">`--git-credential-helper-store-file`</span> | *string* | Credentials store file to be used.
 See https://git-scm.com/docs/git-credential-store
 <span style="white-space: nowrap;">`--git-no-verify`</span> | *boolean* | Pass the '--no-verify' option to git pushes and commits to disable git commit hooks.
+<span style="white-space: nowrap;">`--git-push-option`</span> | *list* | This is a repeatable flag used to set git push level flags to send to git servers.
+E.g. copybara copy.bara.sky --git-push-option foo --git-push-option bar would make git operations done by copybara under the hood use the --push-option flags: git push -push-option=foo -push-option=bar ...
 <span style="white-space: nowrap;">`--git-tag-overwrite`</span> | *boolean* | If set, copybara will force update existing git tag
 <span style="white-space: nowrap;">`--nogit-credential-helper-store`</span> | *boolean* | Disable using credentials store.
 See https://git-scm.com/docs/git-credential-store
 <span style="white-space: nowrap;">`--nogit-prompt`</span> | *boolean* | Disable username/password prompt and fail if no credentials are found.
 This flag sets the environment variable GIT_TERMINAL_PROMPT which is intended for automated jobs running Git https://git-scm.com/docs/git/2.3.0#git-emGITTERMINALPROMPTem